opencobra/cobratoolbox/docs/source/guides/testGuide.rst

 .. rubric:: 6.
 Body of test

-The test.
+The test itself.
 If the solvers are essential for the functionality tested in this test use:

 .. code-block:: matlab